 EH: The nice thing about getting dogs from other parenting service dog organizations is that they are trained a lot.
-These dogs typically spend 12-18 months with a puppy raiser where they are socialized to the human world, so we get the dogs that are very comfortable being in pubic and we just train them to alert for BGLs.
-Usually it takes 4-6 months.
+These dogs typically spend 12-18 months with a puppy raiser where they are socialized to the human world, so we get the dogs that are very comfortable being in public and we just train them to alert for blood glucose levels (BGLs).
+Usually it takes four to six months.
 It takes one month, (two months max), to be able to recognize BGLs.
-And then volunteer foster parents who have Type 1 train them in the home 1-2 months.
+And then volunteer foster parents who have type 1 train them in the home one to two months.
 Typically we have two classes a year and that’s where we match our clients.

 BT1: What must a dog complete in order to pass?
-Is there a top 5 skill list for example?
+Is there a top five skill list for example?

 BT1: How do you pair the client with the dog?

 EH: We do a lot of matching.
 We have an application process, and ask specific questions about their lifestyle and family.
 Then we think of what dogs we have trained that are available.
 It takes about a year to 16 months.
 We have dogs that are more active and others, more reserved.
 If you have a couch potato family, you don’t put an active dog with them, for example.
 We usually have an orientation before placement.
 It helps to see the client and dog interact in person, because it can make a difference.
 We sometimes move things around based on these interactions.
 There’s still a learning curve, but it’s rare that a placement doesn’t work because of matching.
 Most people who apply have thought about this for awhile.
 Watching the growth of the dogs and then the connection they form to the clients through training is exciting to see.

 BT1: It must be immensely rewarding to pair people with dogs who better their lives.